Sima Kamil

-Sima Kamil is a Pakistani banker, and since August 2020 the deputy governor of State Bank of Pakistan.
-In May 2017 she became the president and chief executive of United Bank Limited, the first woman to lead a major Pakistani bank.
+Sima Kamil is a Pakistani banker who has served as the deputy governor of State Bank of Pakistan since August 2020.
+Previously, she served as the president and chief executive officer of United Bank Limited from June 2017 to June 2020, the first woman to lead a major Pakistani bank.

-Early life
+Early life and education

 Kamil grew up in Karachi; her father was also from Karachi, and her mother's family moved from East Punjab to Lahore during the Partition of India.
 Her parents met at a poetry reading in Lahore.

 Kamil attended Karachi Grammar School, where she developed an interest in literature and history, before moving to the United Kingdom to attend university, graduating with a degree in business from Kingston University in 1983, and a Master of Business Administration (MBA) from City, University of London.
 She was offered a place to study development economics at Oxford University, but as her family could not afford to pay, she returned to Karachi to work.

+Career

 Early career

 Her first career role was working as a corporate relationship manager for American Express in Karachi (1986-88), before she moved to a position at ANZ Grindlays Bank, first in Karachi and then Lahore.
 During 11 years at ANZ Grindlays, Kamil gradually rose up through the company ranks, spending two years working in Melbourne in the mid-1990s, before returning to Pakistan to become the head of credit for the bank, and subsequently corporate regional executive.

 When ANZ sold its regional Grindlays operations to Standard Chartered Bank in 2000, Kamil moved to the new parent company to a role as a senior credit officer.

+Habib Bank Limited (2001–2017)

 In April 2001, Kamil joined Habib Bank Limited (HBL) to run a regional corporate banking unit, being promoted to head the corporate and investment banking division in 2004.
 She also headed the bank's wealth management division, HBL Asset Management Company Ltd. Under the mentorship of Rafiuddin Zakir Mahmood, chief executive of HBL, Kamil was prepared for management of other areas of the business, and in January 2011, Kamil was appointed as head of HBL's branch banking network, managing thousands of employees and overseeing a large expansion of their bank's branch network.
 While Kamil was managing the branch banking division, the bank recorded the highest annual average current account deposit growth in the industry, placing it first among Pakistan's banks.
 In 2016 she also developed and launched HBL Nisa, the bank's Women's Market Program, an attempt to promote HBL services to women, for which the bank was awarded the title of GBA Women's Champion by the Global Banking Alliance for Women.

 In March 2017, Kamil was included in Pakistan Today's list of "Pakistan's Only Powerful Women in Business", one of 18 women on the list.